marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - postgresql compatible with JDBC and ODBC drivers
 - parallel processing and columnar data stores
 - option to directly query files from s3 via redshift spectrum
+- does not support multi-AZ deployments.
+- best HA option is to use a multi-node clusters which support data replication and node recovery.

 _Redshift: name coming from moving away from Oracle datawarehouse / red logo color._